AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/ConsEnTrack.md

-11. For each of the four cases, create a Data table with enough **rows** for the number of trials you are doing, and **columns** for each of the variables you will be measuring or deriving:
+11. For each of the four cases, create a *data table* with enough **rows** for the number of trials you are doing along with average and standard deviations, and **columns** for each of the variables you will be measuring or deriving:
     - Trial number
     - Lab member's initials
     - $t_1$: start time at the top